ALambiel/envirospace_IE/README.md

 ```r
 z5_exe <- "/your/path/to/squashfs-root/usr/bin/z5"
 ```
-and modify all the input parameters to fit your prioritization purposes
+and modify all the input parameters to fit your prioritization purposes.

-5. Launch the Prioritization
+5. Launch the prioritization

 Now run the script from JupyterLab using the `rspatial` environment.
 Zonation will read the indicator layers, generate a prioritization based on weights/groups/masks, and export the results.